-Since the majority of our sample are community college enrollees, it is worth examining whether different community colleges can generate different earnings gains.
-We ask in this subsequent analysis whether ``school quality'' plays a role in determining the earnings effect.
-Although quality is multidimensional, we focus on three measures: the instructional spending per student, the proportion of students graduating within eight years after entry, and median long-run (ten-year) earnings of those who enroll in an institution.
+Since the majority of our sample are community college enrollees, it is worth examining whether earnings effects vary by community college quality.
+Although quality is multidimensional, we focus on three measures: instructional spending per student (following \citealp{Stange2012}), proportion of students earning a credential (``completing'') within eight years after entry, and median long-run (ten-year) earnings of those who enroll in an institution.
 The first measure is calculated using information from IPEDS and the latter two are based on the College Scorecard developed by the U.S. Department of Education.
-We break the sample of community college enrollees into two groups by whether they are above or below the median (within our sample) in terms of their institution's instructional spending and match them to non-enrollees.
-We do the same for those who are above or below the median in terms of the institution's completion rate and long-run earnings.
-Appendix Figure \ref{fig:schoolquality} shows the results of this analysis.
-We find that school quality matters for earnings effects.
-For those enrolled in schools with low (below median) instructional expenditures, the third and fourth year effect is \$300 (six percent) while the analogous numbers for those attending schools with high (above median) expenditures is \$419 (seven percent).
-Similar patterns emerge when we measure quality using institutional completion rates and median earnings: For those attending institutions with high completion rates and earnings, the third and fourth year earnings effect is \$471 (nine percent) and \$443 (eight percent), respectively, versus \$379 (seven percent) and \$291 (five percent), respectively, for institutions with low completion rates and earnings.
+We break the sample of community college enrollees into two groups by whether they are high or low (above or median within our sample) in each quality measure and match them to non-enrollees.\footnote{In the enrollee sample, the correlation between enrolling in a school with above-median institutional spending and one with above-median completion rates is -0.17.
+The correlation between enrolling in a school with above-median institutional spending and one with above-median earnings is -0.25.
+Finally, the correlation between enrolling in a school with above-median earnings and one with above-median completion rates is 0.30.} Appendix Figure \ref{fig:schoolquality} shows that school quality matters for earnings effects.
+For those enrolled in schools with high instructional expenditures, the third and fourth year effect is \$419 (seven percent), while the corresponding effect for those attending schools with low expenditures is \$300 (six percent).
+Similar patterns emerge using the other quality measures: For those attending institutions with high completion rates and earnings, the third and fourth year earnings effect is \$471 (nine percent) and \$443 (eight percent), respectively, versus \$379 (seven percent) and \$291 (five percent), respectively, for institutions with low completion and earnings.